makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 ### Sign Up for Fingerprint

 First, create an account with Fingerprint.
-The sign-up process is quick, intuitive, and conventional, and you can try it without usage limits for 10 days.
+The sign-up process is quick, intuitive, and conventional, and you can try it without usage limits for ten days.

-Once you’ve signed up, you’ll be presented with a quick start guide for both a CDN and an NPM implementation.
-The code snippet for each approach will include your generated public API key which you’ll use later in this tutorial, so keep this value close at hand.
-If need be, you can access the API Keys page from the left-side menu at any point to fetch and generate public and secret API keys.
+Once you sign up, there is a quick start guide for a CDN and an NPM implementation.
+The code snippet for each approach will include your generated public API key, which you’ll use later in this tutorial, so keep this value close at hand.
+You can access the API Keys page from the left-side menu at any point to fetch and generate public and secret API keys.

 ### Set Up the Web Application

 You can set up your application environment and create the relevant folder structure.
-Provided that you have all the prerequisites in place as outlined earlier, you can proceed to initialize your Node.js application.
+Then, provided that you have all the prerequisites outlined earlier, you can proceed to initialize your Node.js application.

 ```
 npm init
 ```

-You can then fill in the relevant details when prompted by the terminal.
-This will generate a `package.json` file.
+You can then fill in the relevant details when prompted by the terminal, which generates a package.json file.
 The next step will be to install the following application dependencies:

 * [Express](https://expressjs.com/): A Node.js web framework
 * [Pug](https://pugjs.org/api/getting-started.html): A template engine for generating HTML
 * [Node Postgres](https://node-postgres.com/): A PostgreSQL client for Node.js

-To install these dependencies in your workspace, run the following command in the same directory that the `package.json` file was created in:
+To install these dependencies in your workspace, run the following command in the same directory of package.json file:

 ```
 npm i --save express pg pug
 ```

-The folder structure for the application will be based on the following paradigm:
+The folder structure for the application is based on the following paradigm:

-* Public: The location for all client-side static access, ie images, CSS, and JavaScript files
+* Public: The location for all client-side static access. i.e., images, CSS, and JavaScript files
 * Source: The location for the backend business logic
 * Views: The location for the frontend Pug templates